jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

     ## [1] Strepsirrhine    New World Monkey Old World Monkey Ape
     ## Levels: Ape New World Monkey Old World Monkey Strepsirrhine

-  - (for now) we will make the dummary variables by hand
+  - (for now) we will make the dummy variables by hand

 <!-- end list -->